ravibpatel/AutoUpdater.NET/README.md

 ### Set the owner Form / Window

-To ensure the dialogs showed by the auto updater are visible and focussed always correctly related to an application Form or Window it may is necessary to set an owner.
-A Form or WPF Window can be set therefore like shown below.
+To ensure the dialogs showed by the auto updater are visible and always focussed correctly related to an application Form or Window, it may be necessary to set an owner.
+You can assign a Form or WPF Window as the owner by following the example below.

 ````csharp
 AutoUpdater.SetOwner(yourMainFormOrWpfWindow);